 It is straightforward to get tax benefits on a house loan.
 The processes to claim your tax deduction are outlined here.

-Step 1: Determine the amount of the tax deduction to be claimed.
+Step 1: Determine the amount of the tax deduction to be claimed

-Step 2: Check to see if the house is registered in your name or if you are a co-borrower on the loan.
+Step 2: Check to see if the house is registered in your name or if you are a co-borrower on the loan

 Yes, tax deductions on house loan interest are allowed in 2022-23.

 Tax benefits are available to the property owner.
 If the spouse is a co-borrower, they are also eligible for tax benefits.

 Yes, in case the partner is employed with a different source of income, you can claim separate deductions on your tax forms.
-You can both deduct up to Rs.
-1.50 Lakhs from your total income under Section 80C.
+You both can deduct up to ₹1.5 Lakhs from your total income under Section 80C.